 Ramsay Hunt syndrome vs. stroke

-How to differentiate between a stroke and the viral infection Justin Bieber is suffering
+How to differentiate between a stroke and the viral infection Justin Bieber is suffering from

 Singer Justin Bieber recently cancelled some of his upcoming shows, revealing that he has been diagnosed with Ramsay Hunt syndrome.